Glan Clwyd Hospital

 “Our Catering Manager, Karl Berry, received honest feedback on MEIKO’s support from site visits to hospitals in South Wales.

-“We already had MEIKO hood machines and undercounter dishwashers within the hospital, so we knew how good their response is.
+“We already had MEIKO door type machines and undercounter dishwashers within the hospital, so we knew how good their response is.
 The big plus in MEIKO’s favour was the customer service back-up delivered by MEIKO Technical Services.”

-Both the hood type DV270.2 potwasher and twin-rack DV200.2 machine feature AirConcept heat recovery, which helps to minimize ventilation requirements by recycling waste heat and steam to pre-heat incoming cold water.
+Both the door type DV270.2 potwasher and twin-rack DV200.2 machine feature AirConcept heat recovery, which helps to minimize ventilation requirements by recycling waste heat and steam to pre-heat incoming cold water.

 The M-iQ flight machine features a ‘back to front’ airflow; hot air and steam from the rinse section is directed to the front of the machine, saving energy by maintaining heat in the wash and pre-wash sections and cutting emission of hot waste air.
 Depending on the configuration and site conditions, exhaust air volume reduction can be up to 90 per cent!